 I didn’t get into RSI.
 Plan B – contingency plan

+If you didn’t get accepted the first time around – don’t worry.
+Here’s how to get into RSI after being declined the first time around.
 If not admitted, you can try to simulate the experience and participate in similar programming on your own to parallel the RSI benefits; also, you’ll earn bonus points for independent initiative, resilience, and growth mindset!

 Independent research conducted with a college professor or grad students is incredibly valuable for STEM-bound applicants.
 Beyond that, independent or group research that results in a published journal paper?
 Great!
 Anywhere the student is mentioned as a co-author or credited as a research assistant is a huge achievement.
 As RSI prepares students to speak at academic conferences, you can do so, too.

 Aim to pursue a research topic that will match up with the STEM field that you plan to pursue as a major.
 You may need to cold email several professors and/or lab directors at universities before you get a response.
 Nonetheless, your research assistance is needed.
 Cast a wide net, and stay strong!

 You can bookmark the IEMS conference which is held annually in March in Clearwater, Florida, accepting presenting high school students in the fields of Industry, Engineering, Management Systems, and related STEM fields.
 IEMS hosts professors and scholars in Industrial Engineering, and branches out into related applied fields and industries.

 The conference directors believe in preparing and empowering high school students to share their innovations and network with other academics- leading them to add a rare high school and undergraduate student presenting track!